Hermeian haloes: extreme objects with two interactions in the past: Results

-We now can restrict the mass ratio of the targets to see how well connected by Hermeians are haloes with similar masses.
-Figure~\ref{fig:Target mass relation under 2} shows the cumulative fraction of targets dependent on halo mass and considers only targets from pairs with a mass ratio less than 2.
-In contrast with the upper-left panel of Figure~\ref{fig: Targets}, just approximately 12 per cent of all haloes more massive than $10^{12}\; h^{-1}\;\mathrm{M_{\sun}}$ have been targets at least once.
+To see whether target haloes with similar masses are well-connected by Hermeian haloes, we study those systems with a target mass ratio of $0.5 < M_{1}/M_{2} < 2$.
+In the upper-right panel of figure~\ref{fig: Targets} we show the cumulative fraction of targets with respect to all field haloes as a function of halo mass.
+In contrast with the upper-left panel of Figure~\ref{fig: Targets}, only 12 per cent of all haloes more massive than $10^{12}\; h^{-1}\;\mathrm{M_{\odot}}$ have been targets at least once.